New Hampshire DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, New Hampshire showed a one day census total of 4,083 clients in treatment, the majority of whom (3,706 or 91%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, New Hampshire showed an one day census total of 4,083 clients in treatment, the majority of whom (3,706 or 91%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 502 (12%) were under the age of 18.

-Between 1992 and 2006 (the most recent year for which data are available), there has been a doubling in the number of admissions reported to the TEDS in New Hampshire—from 2,149 in 1992 to 5,729 in 2006.
+Between 1992 and 2006 (the most recent year for which data are available), there has been a doubling in the number of admissions reported to the TEDS in New Hampshire�''from 2,149 in 1992 to 5,729 in 2006.

 The chart on the right shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a modest decline in the number of admissions mentioning alcohol as a substance of abuse, and increases in the mentions of both cocaine and heroin (Chart 3).